We ran two public consultations to gather input into our plans during the NewDLHE review.

 Consultation one – summer of 2016

 We invited all interested parties to explore the desirable characteristics for a future replacement for the DLHE survey.
 We explained that we aimed to identify the features of a data product that supported the aims of a wide range of uses and users.
 We also wanted to gauge support for some of the ideas we presented as tentative proposals.
 To aid a deliberative and exploratory approach, we explained that later on there would be a time for sifting, analysing and refining ideas to produce a deliverable data product and a further consultation around that.

-At this early stage, we wanted to engage all interested parties in a wide-ranging debate about what the future of student destinations and outcomes data should be: to play a part in shaping the settlement for data about graduates, to support public information, policymakers’ decisions and our collective understanding of the role of graduates in the economy and society, for the long-term.
+At this early stage, we wanted to engage all interested parties in a wide-ranging debate about what the future of student destinations and outcomes data should be: to play a part in shaping the settlement for data about graduates, in order to support public information, policymakers’ decisions and our collective understanding of the role of graduates in the economy and society, for the long-term.

 We received a total of 206 valid responses and we published a summary of the responses.
-Overall, it offered strong support for the use of linked data, for the continuation of a census survey, and for a change to the timescales of deployment to a single survey at between 12 and 18 months.
+Overall, responses offered strong support for the use of linked data, for the continuation of a census survey, and for a change to the timescales of deployment to a single survey at between 12 and 18 months.

 There was also strong endorsement for the high-level scope of the survey, proposing continuation from the topics covered in L/DLHE, but also showing very strong support for new measures of graduate outcomes, and the addition of measures around graduate entrepreneurship and placements.
 We also revealed the findings of the costing exercise that we had conducted as a part of the first consultation survey, which revealed the full costs providers faced in delivering the distributed DLHE survey, based on a sample of 111 detailed costings.

 Consultation two – March to April 2017